 Rituximab has shown best treatment outcomes in patients with steroid-resistant Nephrotic Syndrome, particularly those with Focal Segmental Glomerulosclerosis (FSGS) and young patients who suffer with recurrent FSGS.
-Successful rituximab therapy induces prolonged remission and enables discontinuation of other medications without substantially increasing the risk of infections and other serious adverse events.
+Successful rituximab treatment can help you go into prolonged remission and allow you to stop taking other medications without substantially increasing the risk of infections and other serious side effects.

-Rituximab is a clear liquid given (intravenously or IV) in a hospital or a clinic.
-Patients are often pre-medicated with Benadryl to ward off allergic reactions and is given slowly over a period of several hours.
-While receiving Rituximab a patient is closely monitored for adverse side effects and can expect to have blood pressure as well as other vitals monitored very closely.
+Rituximab is a clear liquid given intravenously (IV) in a hospital or a clinic.
+Patients are often pre-medicated with Benadryl to ward off allergic reactions.
+Rituximab is given slowly over a period of several hours.
+While receiving rituximab, a patient is closely monitored for adverse side effects and can expect to have blood pressure and other vitals monitored very closely.

 Rituximab reduces the number of harmful antibodies called autoantibodies (ANCA) that a body produces by targeting and destroying B-cells.
-ANCA’s attack healthy tissue and cells and are produced by B-cells.
-The autoantibodies target specific white blood cells called neutrophils and the ANCA’s cause neutrophils to stick and clump to the walls of small bood vessels in different tissues and organs of the body.
+ANCAs attack healthy tissue and cells and are produced by B-cells.
+The autoantibodies target specific white blood cells called neutrophils, and the ANCAs cause neutrophils to stick and clump to the walls of small blood vessels in different tissues and organs of the body.
 This clumping leads to inflammation.

 Rituxan decreases the number of B-cells by targeting those that have a specific marker on their cell surface called CD20.
 It is thought that interfering with B-cell function can disrupt ANCA production as well.

 Rituximab can cause some reactions during the time the drug is being given or shortly after.
 These are called infusion reactions.
 They will usually occur with the first dose and are less common with later doses.
-To help prevent this type of reaction, Acetaminophen (Tylenol) and Diphenhydramine (Benadryl) are given before Rituximab.
-However, tell your doctor immediately if you experience a reaction during the infusion and 24 hours afterwards such as:
+To help prevent this type of reaction, acetaminophen (Tylenol) and diphenhydramine (Benadryl) are given before rituximab.
+However, tell your doctor immediately if you experience a reaction during the infusion or within 24 hours afterwards, such as:

 - Chills or fever